When

 replaced eventually - if you can't tolerate them getting very

 loud.
 You can also chrome the pipes.
-The best long-term

 solutions (and the most expensive) are stainless steel pipes.

 They are internally baffled so should last a lifetime.
-They

 will turn slightly yellow from the heat, but that's removeable with